 8. Danao Beach, the best beach in Panglao for sunset

-The westernmost beach in southern Panglao, although not among the island’s prettiest in our opinion, deserves to be on this list for one reason: it’s the best place to watch the sunset.
+This is the westernmost beach on Panglao’s southern coast.
+Although it isn’t one of the island’s prettiest beaches, it deserves a place on this list for one reason: it’s the best place to watch the sunset.

-Although it’s often quite full of boats and not very clean, sunsets from here—together with those seen from North Zen Villas—are incredible.
+Although it’s often quite full of boats and not very clean, the sunsets here are incredible, as are those at North Zen Villas.
 The sun sets near Balicasag Island and, if it’s not too cloudy, the colors are stunning.

-The bar at Linaw Beach Resort has reasonably priced drinks—ideal to cool off and enjoy the moment.
+The bar at Linaw Beach Resort serves reasonably priced drinks, making it an ideal place to cool off and enjoy the view.

 Places to stay in Danao Beach: Pahiluna Guesthouse and Linaw Beach Resort.